 Jewelry and art that are made using butterfly mandalas express a person’s readiness to embrace change.
 They remind us to stay strong throughout the process so that our efforts may bear fruits.

 Over the past couple of years, Celtic mandalas have gained popularity as more and more people seek to create a connection with their ancestors.

-The desire to learn about the ancient way of life and the overall meaning of life has greatly influenced their increase in popularity.
+The desire to learn about the ancient way of life and the overall meaning has greatly influenced their increase in popularity.

-There are different types of Celtic mandalas all which contain a central point with the symbols contained on the inside of the outermost circle.
-To create a more attractive design, all you need to do is to repeat the patterns around the circle.
+There are different types of Celtic mandalas, all of which contain a central point with the symbols contained on the inside of the outermost circle.
+To create a more attractive design, all you need to do is repeat the patterns around the circle.
 Some of the most common types of Celtic mandalas are:

 Celtic Knots.
-These represent the timeless nature of the spirit and teach us more about the birth and rebirth in the physical and the spiritual realm.
+These represent the spirit’s timeless nature and teach us more about the birth and rebirth in the physical and the spiritual realm.
 The Celtic knot not only sharpens our understanding of our ancestors but also enhances our ability to see how our actions affect those who are around us.